 Also known as overlay dentures, overdentures are a set of custom-made replacement teeth supported by remaining natural teeth or small titanium anchors called dental implants that are permanently placed in your upper and lower jaw bone.
 Overdenture implant therapy is prescribed to patients like yourself who are missing several or all of your teeth, allowing you to regain the quality of life you may have lost along with your teeth.

-- Slows Bone Loss.
-Because overdentures put pressure on your jaw when you talk and chew, it forces the bone to continue working to stay healthy.
-Resorption (shrinkage) of the jaw bone dramatically slows with this pressure.
+Overdentures create pressure on your jaw when you talk and chew, and these forces promote bone formation.
+Resorption (shrinkage) of the jaw bone dramatically slows with a continuous function.

-- Not suitable for all patients.
-Good oral hygiene, strong remaining natural teeth, and the absence of periodontal (gum) diseases are all required to receive overdenture therapy.
+Good oral hygiene, healthy remaining natural teeth, and the absence of periodontal (gum) diseases are requirements for overdentures.equired to receive overdenture therapy.

 It generally takes 5-7 months to fully install your overdentures (including all consultations, surgeries, and the actual overdenture placement) due to a variety of factors including necessary preliminary procedures (longer time if you need a bone graft, for instance).
 However, it’s well worth waiting for the end results — plus you’ll get a temporary denture for the interim.

-At your second surgical appointment (in 3-6 months), your dentist will take another set of X-rays to determine if the implants are ready to receive caps.
-Once your prosthodontist gives the go-ahead, he will then expose the tops of the implants and place a collar (healing cap) on each head, which serves to guide the healing process of your gums.
+At your second surgical appointment (in 3-6 months), your dentist will take another set of X-Rays to determine if the implants are ready to receive caps.
+Once you are approved to move forward, your dentist will then expose the tops of the implants and place a collar (healing cap) on each head, which serves to guide the healing process of your gums.

 Not everyone is a candidate for overdentures.
 In order to ensure the longevity of your tooth replacement, you should meet the following requirements:

 Overdentures are very comfortable and cause no pain or discomfort.
 They are also very easy to maintain and can be cleaned like normal teeth.